DevFacto/javascript-master-class/content/index.md

 a == undefined //false
 ```

 We may want to check if a variable exists.
-To do this, we use `typeof(a) === 'undefined'` which doesn't cause an exception when the variable isn't present
+To do this, we use `typeof(a) === 'undefined'`.
+Unlike the last comparison, this won't cause an exception when the variable isn't present

 ```javascript
 var a, b = null, c=0, d='';